tortoise/tortoise-orm/README.rst

     ).order_by('-events__participants__name').distinct()

-You can read more examples (including transactions, several databases and a little more complex querying) in `examples <https://github.com/Zeliboba5/tortoise-orm/tree/master/examples>`_ directory of this repository
+You can read more examples (including transactions, several databases and a little more complex querying) in `examples <https://github.com/Zeliboba5/tortoise-orm/tree/master/examples>`_ directory of this repository and also check out  `documentation <http://tortoise-orm.readthedocs.io/en/latest/>`_.

 Also
 =======